tanishqj-19/BankingConsoleApp/README.md

 This is a simple console-based banking application implemented in C#.
 It provides core banking functionalities, such as user registration and login, account opening, transaction processing, statement generation, and interest calculation.

+## File Structure

+## Account.cs

+Defines the `Account` class, representing a bank account with the following properties:

+- **AccountNumber**: Unique identifier for the account.
+- **AccountHolderName**: Name of the account holder.
+- **Type**: Enum value representing the type of account (Savings, Checking).
+- **Balance**: The current balance of the account.
+- **Transactions**: List of transactions associated with the account.
+- **LastInterestCalculation**: Stores the date of the last interest calculation for savings accounts.
+- **Constructor**:
+   - The constructor initializes an account with essential details.

+---
+## BankingSystem.cs

+Contains the `BankingSystem` class, responsible for managing the core functionalities of the banking application.
+It includes methods for:

+- Opening Accounts
+- Selecting Accounts
+- Processing Deposits
+- Processing Withdrawals
+- Calculating Interest
+- Checking Balance
+- User Input Functions: Implemented helper functions to make sure code reusability.

+Acts as a bridge between the user and the `Account` and `Transaction` functionalities.

+---

+## Transaction.cs

+Defines the `Transaction` class, representing a transaction on an account.
+Properties include:

+- **TransactionId**: Unique identifier for each transaction.
+- **Date**: The date the transaction took place.
+- **Type**: Enum representing the type of transaction (Deposit, Withdrawal).
+- **Amount**: The amount involved in the transaction.

+---

+## User.cs

+Defines the `User` class, representing a bank customer with the following properties:

+- **UserId**: Unique identifier for each user.
+- **Name**: The name of the user.
+- **Accounts**: A list of accounts owned by the user.

+This class provides a structure to associate multiple accounts with a single user.

+---

+## Program.cs

+The entry point of the application.
+It contains the `Main` method that:

+- Initializes the `BankingSystem`

 ## Approach

 The application is structured around the following key components: